Distributed multiprocessing.Pool¶

 By setting the

-environment variable.By passing the
+RAY_ADDRESSenvironment variable.By passing the

-keyword argument to thePool
+ray_addresskeyword argument to thePoolconstructor.

 from ray.util.multiprocessing import Pool